rocky-jaiswal/my_blogs/source/2015-01-25-adding_labels_with_adwords_api.html.markdown

 	keyword.update_label_in_adwords(params['label_text'])

-That is it, using the excellent Adwords API gem we have been able to create and associate Labels elegantly.
-The main points are to build the services correctly, call the correct operations and pass them with the appropriate parameters.
+That is it, using the excellent Adwords API gem we have been able to create Labels and associate them with Keywords elegantly.
+The main gotchas are to build the services correctly, call the correct operations and pass them with the appropriate parameters.
 Hope the code above will help some developers out there, the same principles can be used to interact with Adwords API with other programming languages such as Python / Java.